By MICK ROBERTS ©

 John and Sarah Makin married in Sydney in 1871 and later moved into his uncle’s pub, the Settlers Arms in the seaside-township of Wollongong.

-The Settlers Arms was a typical country pub on the corner of Crown and Keira Streets Wollongong.
+The Settlers Arms was a typical country pub on the north-east corner of Crown and Keira Streets Wollongong.
 It continued operating, in updated premises and under various names, until its eventual demolition in the 1970s to make way for a shopping mall.

 Senior Sergeant Sheridan had some reservations about John Makin and opposed the license application, challenging the fact that he was a married man.
 Makin told the court he had married Sarah Jane Edwards in Woolloomooloo in 1871.
 He was requested by the Bench to show his marriage certificate, and he did so under protest.
 The license was granted.

 John Makin changed the name of the hotel from the Settlers Arms to the Royal Alfred Hotel and during his occupancy Sergeant Sheridan claimed the pub was conducted improperly and was disorderly.